rogerjdeangelis/utl_System_RASPFS_Reliability_Availability_Serviciability_Performance_Functionality_Security/README.md

       1. Reliability.
-          There was a bug in SAS 9.3 where 'proc distinct' gave the wrong answer for very high carinality.
+          There was a bug in SAS 9.3 where 'proc distinct' gave the wrong answer for very high cardinality.
              Workstation: I downloaded the fix from SAS and installed it on my workstation in 30 minutes
              Server:      Reported it a couple of months ago and it is still not fixed

       2. Availability.
           Workstation: 99.9%
-          Server:      75% (Mostly due to the fact that you need an internet connection and scheduled and non scheduled availability
+          Server:      75% (Mostly due to the fact that you need an internet connection and scheduled and non scheduled availability also slow when system utilization is over 99%)

       3. Serviceability:
           Workstation: I added a second esata III SSD to my laptop in 2 minutes